 - Smaller bowls available — Kid-size or half portion at most family-friendly shops.

-- “Kaedama” refill noodles — Order extra noodles separately so kids have a fresh smaller helping.
+- “Kaedama” refill noodles — Order extra noodles separately so kids get a fresh smaller helping.

 Family-Friendly Ramen Shops by Area

-- Ichiran Tenjin Nishitori (specific branch with table seats) — Most Ichiran are solo booths; this branch has family tables.
-Confirm before going.
+Most Ichiran branches are solo booths, but this branch has family tables.
+Confirm the table seating before you go.

 How to Order with Kids